All Episodes

 Okay.

-Um that's what he's probably gonna do.
+That's what he's probably going to do.

-Check it and make sure the registration and everything is good to go.
+check it and make sure the registration and everything is good to go.

 What was your name?

-Walmart Quella.
+Omar Quella.

 Okay, so he gave his real name.